wordofwarning/wordofwarning.org/current/2023-worksahead/index.md

 <hr>
 Jade Williams · *In Search of Pablo*

-*"Brilliant, Black, and Manc" — born in 1810, Pablo Fanque was the first Black circus owner in Britain.
-Come and delight in tales of Pablo's Fantastic Fair as I channel his story to explore my own journey to being brilliant, Black, and Manc.*
+*"Brilliant, Black and Manc" — born in 1810, Pablo Fanque was the first Black circus owner in Britain.
+Come & delight in tales of Pablo's Fantastic Fair as I channel his story to explore my own journey to being brilliant, Black and Manc.*

 Jade is a Black, Queer, multi-disciplinary artist from Manchester working in dance, poetry, writing, performance, and creative facilitation.
 <hr>